01543 676 800

 These are just a few ideas for you to consider.
 The list of fundraising ideas goes on and on.

 Please let us know if you are doing a fundraising event for us, we can help promote it via our social media.

 Our brilliant fundraising team are always on hand for any help or advice you may need.

-You can Email Wendy on email@example.com or April firstname.lastname@example.org telephone on 01543 442 610 and we’ll be more than happy to help.
+You can Email Wendy at firstname.lastname@example.org or Debbie at email@example.com by telephone at 01543 442 610 and we’ll be more than happy to help.

 Fundraising tips to get you started

 1. Getting started